Canada in the Korean War: Battle of Kapyong

 The initial Chinese attack at Kapyong engaged 3 RAR on Hill 504.
 The Chinese then struck at the Canadian front.
 Waves of massed Chinese troops kept up the attack throughout the night of 23 April.
 After a night of fierce fighting Major Bernard O'Dowd, Officer Commanding, A Company, 3 RAR, managed to get through on a radio phone to a general of the 1st U.S. Marine Division.
 The general was incredulous, thinking it was an enemy agent speaking.
 He told O'Dowd that the unit no longer existed, that it had been wiped out the night before.

 The Chinese had managed to infiltrate the brigade position by the morning of 23 April.
-The Australians and Canadians were facing the whole of the Chinese 118th Division.
+The Australians and Canadians were facing the whole of the Chinese 118th Division and 60th Division, a force of about 20,000 men, while the 3 RAR and 2 PPCLI each had about 700 men.
 Throughout 24 April the battle was unrelenting.
 It devolved on both fronts into hand-to-hand combat with bayonet charges.
-The Australians, facing encirclement, were ordered to make an orderly fall back to new defensive positions late in the day of 24 April.
+The Australians, facing encirclement, were ordered to make an orderly fall back to reserve positions late in the day of 24 April and did not engage the enemy further.

-2 PPCLI was completely surrounded.
+2 PPCLI was completely surrounded and outnumbered by about 30 to 1.
+During the course of the fighting, 2 PPCLI was completely exhausted of ammunition, medical supplies, and food, and forced to defend their positions with bayonets.
 Captain Mills, in command of D Company, was forced to call down artillery fire on his own positions on Hill 677 several times during the early morning hours of 25 April to avoid being overrun.
 It had to be resupplied by air drops during this time.
-By dawn the Chinese attack on the Canadian position had abated, and in the afternoon of 25 April the road through to the Canadians had been cleared of Chinese, at which time the 2nd Battalion was relieved.
+By dawn the Chinese attack on the Canadian position had abated, and in the afternoon of 25 April the road through to the Canadians had been cleared of Chinese, and following a Canadian offensive to clear Hill 677 on 26 April, the 2nd Battalion was relieved.

 The 16th Field Regiment, Royal New Zealand Artillery, also managed to withdraw and link up with the U.S. Army's 72nd Heavy Tank Battalion.
-These units provided close heavy gun support.
+These units provided close heavy gun support during the early stages of the battle, and the RNZA provided long distance support for the 2 PPCLI during the mass attacks on the night of 25 April, targeting the overrun Canadian positions from a distance of about 4.5 miles away.

-Canada lost 10 soldiers killed (out of allied losses of 47) and 23 wounded at this battle.
+Canada lost 12 soldiers killed (out of allied losses of 59) and 35 wounded at this battle.

 Patrols and skirmishes

 On May 25, 1951, the 2nd Battalion PPCLI was transferred to the 25th Canadian Infantry Brigade within the 1st Commonwealth Division.
-For the rest of the war, the various infantry battalions of the PPCLI, the Royal 22nd Regiment, and The Royal Canadian Regiment, squadrons of Lord Strathcona's Horse (Royal Canadians), regiments of the Royal Canadian Horse Artillery, and various units of the Royal Canadian Army Medical Corps rotated in and out of the war.
+For the rest of the war, the various infantry battalions of the PPCLI, the Royal 22nd Regiment, and the Royal Canadian Regiment, tank squadrons of Lord Strathcona's Horse, regiments of the Royal Canadian Horse Artillery, and various units of the Royal Canadian Army Medical Corps rotated in and out of the war.